List of Deltora Quest characters: The Shadow Lord

-The Shadow Lord proceeded to conquer the Land of Dragons, but was foiled by Adin the blacksmith, who united all the seven tribes of the land into the nation of Deltora and created the only existing item that repelled the Shadow Lord - the Belt of Deltora.
+The Shadow Lord proceeded to conquer the Land of Dragons but was foiled by Adin the blacksmith, who united all the seven tribes of the land into the nation of Deltora and created the only existing item that repelled the Shadow Lord - the Belt of Deltora.
 Furious, the Shadow Lord withdrew and began concocting a series of plans by using Ols to infiltrate Del and manipulate the royal family for generations, sending his Ak-Babas and implanting his version of the four sisters and the Grey Tide in Deltora.
+How he got the Ols to cross the border in the first place and how the first Ol gained the monarchy's loyalty may be a plot hole, but it is possible that the first ones he sent were humans, and after they arranged for the monarchs to wear the Belt only on special occasions and had the royal family move into the palace to isolate them, the trust of the people in their king was weakened enough that he was able to send Ols into Deltora to advise the monarchy from then on.
 Learning that Doran knew of his plans, the Shadow Lord forced him into becoming an immortal vessel of the Sister of the West.
 Once the preparations were completed, the Shadow Lord resumes his invasion while having the Ak-Baba take each of the belt's dislodged gems to a perilous and terrifying place that is home to a monstrous creature to serve as an obstacle to any who try to find them.

 The Shadow Lord reigned in Deltora for years until the gems were recovered by Lief, a descendant of Adin, as well as Barda, and Jasmine of Del.
 Though driven off once the Belt is restored, the Shadow Lord continued to torment Lief by speaking in his mind using the viewing crystal, formerly used by Prandine to communicate with the Shadow Lord, that remained inside the palace in Del.
 Using the same crystal, the Shadow Lord also lured Jasmine into the Shadowlands, knowing that Lief (and the Belt of Deltora) would follow since he was aware of Lief's love for Jasmine (even though Lief himself was not aware of it until much later).
 He didn't count on Lief and his companions also bringing with them the reassembled Pirran Pipe that they used to free those enslaved and take them to Deltora.
 Soon after, Lief destroyed the crystal to end the Shadow Lord's link to him.
 As planned, this set Lief on a quest to destroy the Four Sisters, which the Shadow Lord hoped would lead to his death or unleash the Grey Tide, likely to make Deltora a part of the Shadowlands.
 However, he was disappointed thanks to Doran's efforts in saving the last dragons.